Hey there, how can we help?

 ![]() |

-Count | – Choice to analyze model covering from different scanning stations |
+Count | – Choice to analyze the model Modeling different scanning stations |

-Gradient | – Gradient coloring range to analyze model accuracy (Blue – Red). | |
+Gradient | – Gradient colouring range to analyze model accuracy (Blue – Red). | |

-RCIS_BLUE_RED | – Choice to analyze model accuracy by RICS (Practice Standards) requirements; Color range: Individual Bar Charts (Blue – Red). | |
+RCIS_BLUE_RED | – Choose to analyze model accuracy according to RICS (Practice Standards) requirements; Color range: Individual Bar Charts (Blue – Red). | |

-RCIS_CDE | – Choice to analyze model accuracy by RICS (Practice Standards) requirements; Color range: Individual Bar Charts (Red – Green – Red). | |
+RCIS_CDE | – Choose to analyze model accuracy according to RICS (Practice Standards) requirements; Color range: Individual Bar Charts (Red – Green – Red). | |

-Undet (default) | – Default coloring range to analyze model accuracy by Undet client’s best practices. | |
+Undet (default) | – The default colouring range is used to analyze model accuracy using Undet’s client’s best practices. | |

 USIBD | -Choice to analyze model accuracy by USIBD (U.S. Institute of building documentation) requirements; Color range: Individual Bar Charts (Red – Green – Red). | |